gotar1/Data-Engineering-Sqlalchemy/README.md

 ![table schema](SQL_files/schema.sql)
 ![schema](SQL_files/schem.png)

-### Load:
+### 3- Load:

 We used pgAdmin 4 and PostgresSQL to build and store our database.

+  * Created an engine connection to PostgressSQL.
-  * Imported each CSV file into the corresponding SQL table.
+  * Exported each DataFrame file into the corresponding SQL table.
-  * Our DataBase is completed, we move to next phase.
   * We created tables in the correct order to handle foreign keys.
+  * Our DataBase is completed.

 **Final database consist of four tables:**